 A consumer drone is a flying computer with a radio stack, a GPS receiver, a flight controller running open-source firmware, and a telemetry link broadcasting its position and status in plaintext.
-Most of them ship with the same protocol trust assumptions that plagued enterprise networks in 2005.
+Most of them still ship with the same trust assumptions that plagued enterprise networks in 2005.

 DuckHunter is the research platform for understanding that surface before someone less friendly does.
+Simulation layer for building the understanding.
+Hardware bridge for validating it.
+Zero telemetry.
+Your perimeter, your problem.

 The Protocol Problem